Stability of braneworlds with non-minimally coupled multi-scalar fields: Introduction

-Our research is meaningful not only for the above mentioned braneworld models themselves, but also for other models such as the widely studied $f(R)$ braneworld model~\cite{ParryPichlerDeeg2005,AfonsoBazeiaMenezesPetrov2007,DeruelleSasakiSendouda2008,BalcerzakDabrowski2010,Bouhmadi-LopezCapozzielloCardone2010,DzhunushalievFolomeevKleihausKunz2010,HoffDias2011,LiuZhongZhaoLi2011,LiuLuWang2012,BazeiaMenezesPetrovSilva2013,BazeiaLobaoMenezesPetrovSilva2014,ZhongLiuYang2011,XuZhongYuLiu2015,YuZhongGuLiu2016}, in which the scalar perturbations are still not clear because of the higher derivatives in the perturbation equations.
-It is well known that the $f(R)$ gravity theory is equivalent to the scalar-tensor theory, and both the non-minimally coupling gravity theory and $f(R)$ gravity theory can be cast into the Einstein frame but with non-canonical scalar fields (see section \ref{secfR} for details).
+Our research is meaningful not only for the above-mentioned braneworld models themselves, but also for other models such as the widely studied $f(R)$ braneworld model~\cite{ParryPichlerDeeg2005,AfonsoBazeiaMenezesPetrov2007,DeruelleSasakiSendouda2008,BalcerzakDabrowski2010,Bouhmadi-LopezCapozzielloCardone2010,DzhunushalievFolomeevKleihausKunz2010,HoffDias2011,LiuZhongZhaoLi2011,LiuLuWang2012,BazeiaMenezesPetrovSilva2013,BazeiaLobaoMenezesPetrovSilva2014,ZhongLiuYang2011,XuZhongYuLiu2015,YuZhongGuLiu2016}, in which the scalar perturbations are still not clear because of the higher derivatives in the perturbation equations.
+It is well known that the $f(R)$ gravity theory is equivalent to the scalar--tensor theory, and both the non-minimally coupling gravity theory and $f(R)$ gravity theory can be cast in terms of the Einstein frame but with non-canonical scalar fields (see Sec. \ref{secfR} for details).
 Hence a natural application of our results is the $f(R)$ braneworld model.

-In this paper we choose a general action and mainly study the scalar perturbations of braneworlds generated by non-minimally coupled multi-scalar fields in the Einstein frame, by using some technics developed in cosmology.
+In this paper we choose a general action and mainly study the scalar perturbations of braneworlds generated by non-minimally coupled multi-scalar fields in the Einstein frame, by using some techniques developed in cosmology.
 The paper is organized as follows.
 In the following section, we briefly introduce our model and derive the perturbation equations of the scalar modes.
-In section \ref{zero}, we investigate the perturbation equations and analyze the stability of the massless scalar modes.
-We deal with the scalar perturbations of the $f(R)$ braneworld model in section \ref{secfR} and give a summary in the last section.
+In Sec. \ref{zero}, we investigate the perturbation equations and analyze the stability of the massless scalar modes.
+We deal with the scalar perturbations of the $f(R)$ braneworld model in Sec. \ref{secfR} and give a summary in the last section.